zh1322114772/MandelBort-Set/README.md

 Move with WASD keys, zoom with z and shrink with x.

 # Ajust the performance
-by changing #define THREAD 16 to other numbers to have different processing threads running in parallel.
+by change #define THREAD 16 to other numbers to have different processing threads running in parallel.
 by remove #define USE_DOUBLE to use single-precision floating point.

 # Screenshots